Location services system

 Location services systems are used by almost every application, as they are foundational to most workflows and use of ArcGIS.
 However, applications that use location services are typically provided by other systems.

 One application that is commonly provided by a location services system, specifically in support of content creators and application developers, is an experience for publishing, managing, and exploring location services.
 Most deployment patterns include the portal website, serving as a discovery portal, where content creators and application developers can find, explore, and interact with location services such as basemaps, geocoding, and spatial analysis.
-The PaaS deployment pattern is a bit unique, and includes a management console known as the ArcGIS Developer dashboard.
+The PaaS deployment pattern is a bit unique, and includes a management console known as the ArcGIS Location Platform dashboard.

 Custom applications built with mapping APIs and SDKs are also common, though these are typically hosted and managed through a related system pattern.